Clueless-Community/scrape-up/CONTRIBUTING.md

 ```

 - The `__scrape_page` is a private function defined to scrape any page.
-- Now we have to create a function with an appropriate name, in this case, `get_avatar`.
+- Now we have to create a function with an appropriate name, in this case, `followers`.

 ```python
 def followers(self):